 What to Do

-Say you’re traveling round-trip from Los Angeles to New York in July 2018.
-A recent search showed fares can run as low as $154 from LAX to JFK on Tuesday, July 17, and as low as $164 for a return trip from Newark to LAX on Wednesday, July 25, totaling $318.
+Say you’re traveling round-trip from Los Angeles to New York in the summer.
+A recent search showed fares can run as low as $154 from LAX to JFK on a Tuesday, and as low as $164 for a return trip from Newark to LAX on a Wednesday, totaling $318.

 Flying the same exact route but changing up the days just a little bit makes a major price difference.
-The cheapest ticket from LAX to Newark on Sunday, July 22 is $218, and it’s another $179 to fly back on Friday, July 27, totaling $397.
+The cheapest ticket from LAX to Newark on a Sunday is $218, and it’s another $179 to fly back on a Friday, totaling $397.
 In this example, you could save about $80 just by being flexible with your travel dates.

 4. Packing More Than You Need